gpertea/comfyui-wan-vace-prep/README.md

 - **Video Outpaint canvas sizing** (`web/vace_outpaint.js`).
 The DOM-widget sizing contract (`getMinHeight` feeding `DOMWidgetImpl.computeLayoutSize`, framework-driven height, flex-column fill) is not documented.
 There is also no supported way to set a minimum node *width* for a DOM widget, so the controls are contained with CSS instead of a hard floor.
 - **Video Outpaint scroll-to-zoom** (`web/vace_outpaint.js`).
 Under Nodes 2.0 the Vue renderer's `TransformPane` installs a capture-phase wheel forwarder that hijacks the wheel to zoom the graph.
 The editor opts out via the undocumented `data-capture-wheel="true"` contract plus focusing the canvas on hover; if that attribute/focus check changes, plain scroll would zoom the graph instead of the crop preview.
-- **Custom socket types.** The `io.Custom("VHS_BatchManager")` input on Load Videos From Folder (for the optional VideoHelperSuite Meta Batch Manager) uses an undocumented pattern.
-- **List-mode inputs.** VACE Batch Context relies on the `is_input_list` calling convention (every input delivered as a list), whose semantics are not spelled out in the V3 docs.

 ComfyUI ships essentially no reference for the V3 `io.*` type catalog or these widget/execution contracts; the only authoritative source is the (underscore-private) `comfy_api/latest/_io.py` and the compiled frontend.